 While you absolutely need to see a specialist right away if your teeth exhibit damage, decay or disease, it certainly won’t hurt to nip bad oral health habits in the bud before your condition is addressed.
 That means you must practice proper oral hygiene while avoiding foods, beverages, and activities that risk hurting protective tooth enamel.

-For a FREE consultation regarding endodontic treatment in addition to other highly specialized procedures that will restore the health of your teeth and help prevent extraction, we encourage you to contact the Vancouver Dental Speciality Clinic today.
+For a consultation regarding endodontic treatment in addition to other complex procedures that will restore the health of your teeth and help prevent extraction, we encourage you to contact the Vancouver Dental Speciality Clinic today.
 Call us today at 604.336.0958 for a noncommittal discussion about what we can do to help you keep your teeth where they belong.